 Analogies are tools of thought and communication.
 Here is a useful analogy: "Seeing" law is often like seeing with natural night-vision, where if we focus on something it disappears but if we focus beyond ... to the side ... it returns, it becomes "visible" again.
 This, in relation to law, is of course a metaphor, or metaphor-maker.
 Having identified it as such, we have changed it (see below).

 To "see" law properly we must look beyond, to the side, to what touches law, to what surrounds law ... most notably, to the ideas and historical processes that have shaped what we now think of as law, or (better) ought to think of as law.
 Thus, "law" includes consideration of its future, and of our responsibilities towards the future.

-The life of the law is not logic but experience, history, and consequence.
+The life of the law is experience that is logically focused on consequences and implications.

 More important, however, posing these analogies opens the door to examination of something even more fundamental to law, law-making, law-implementing, and law-scholarship:

 A central tenet of "reasoning by analogy" teaches us that everything is both similar to and different from everything else.
 What we seek, in legal reasoning and in the larger Ecology of Mind embracing us, is significance.

 We seek similarities and differences that are significant, not in the abstract, but in concrete and principled contexts, including actual controversies whose resolution changes people, institutions, and our world.